-Parks and Open Spaces belonging to us are managed by the Parks Officer and two Monitoring Assistants, and site maintenance is undertaken by the contractors Continental Landscapes Ltd for the parks and Smart Cut Limited for the open spaces and verges.
+Parks and Open Spaces belonging to us are managed by the Senior Parks and Green Space Officer Officer and three Green Space Officers, and site maintenance is undertaken by the contractors Continental Landscapes Ltd for the parks and Smart Cut Limited for the open spaces and verges.

 - parks and areas of open spaces are regularly maintained and kept as clean, tidy and safe as possible throughout the year